kevgleeson78/Theory-of-algorithms-project/README.md

 	if (*S == PAD1){
 	  // Add 1 followed by 7 zeros
 	  M->e[0] = 0x80;
-	  //Enforce the loop to continue for on more itteration to add hashing to the last block. return 1;
+	  //Enforce the loop to continue for on more iteration to add hashing to the last block. return 1;
 	}
  }